-Many organizations provide VPN access for the end user in their company with third party tool named as Cisco VPN client.
+Many organizations provide VPN access for the end-user in their company with a third-party tool named Cisco VPN client.
 This doesn’t work on any 64-bit Mac OS.

-However, from Mac OS X 10.6, you can use in-built feature named as IPSec VPN ,so you don’t need to look around for any third party tool.
+However, from Mac OS X 10.6, you can use the in-built feature named IPSec VPN ,so you don’t need to look around for any third-party tool.
 In this case, you might have to decode your .pcf file which contains all the configuration of your VPN setting.

-Here’s step by step guide for configuring it:
+Here’s the step by step guide for configuring it: